Committee: Procurement and Contracting

 The CURT Executive Committee appoints committee and task force chairs and co-chairs annually.
 CURT forms ad hoc committees as needed to address critical issues.

 Procurement is a critical function to the effectiveness of organizations leveraging their capital spend in a manner that provides the highest value.
 The ability to drive value to an organization through the utilization of effective procurement can be a significant differentiator and competitive advantage for organizations.
-The Task Force will achieve this objective through the following actions:
+The committee will achieve this objective through the following actions:

 - Conduct periodic surveys of the CURT membership and other industry stakeholders to benchmark industry performance, to help set priorities and gauge the effectiveness of the efforts to drive implementation of CURT’s top initiatives.